 Community Recycling Days

 For more than two decades, Toyota has been helping team members and communities in the U.S. and Canada recycle and properly dispose of household waste.
 During designated collection days at various Toyota locations, team members and residents from surrounding communities are invited to drop off electronic waste, appliances, paint and other household items that are difficult to recycle or dispose.
 Clothing and eyeglasses are also collected and donated to those in need.
-Between 1994 and 2021, we have helped our communities recycle, properly dispose or donate more than 2.3 million pounds and counting.
+Between 1994 and 2023, we have helped our communities recycle, properly dispose or donate 2.5 million pounds and counting.